kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 If you can do this, you'll impress any interviewer.

-**What do you have that other applicants don’t?
-(What’s your advantage over the other applicants?)**
+## What do you have that other applicants don’t?

+Or What’s your advantage over the other applicants?

 Pick one from your list.